microsoft/playwright/docs/src/api/params.md

   - alias-python: record_har_path
 - `recordHarPath` <[path]>

-Path on the filesystem to write the HAR file to.
+Enables [HAR](http://www.softwareishard.com/blog/har-12-spec) recording for all pages into the specified HAR file on the filesystem.
+If not specified, the HAR is not recorded.
+Make sure to call [`method: BrowserContext.close`] for the HAR to be saved.

 ## context-option-recordhar-omit-content
 * langs: csharp, java, python